4 September 2023: Social Enterprise Growth Grants round 2, 2022–23 projects announced.

 |Social Enterprise Development Grants||12 May 2022||27 May 2022||30 June 2022|

 |Social Enterprise Growth Grants – Round 1, 2022–23||17 October 2022||17 October 2022||12 January 2023|

 |Social Enterprise Growth Grants – Round 2, 2022–23||1 March 2023||1 March 2023||27 April 2023|

 Social Enterprise Growth Grants

-Applications for the Social Enterprise Growth Grants are now open.
+Applications for Social Enterprise Growth Grants are closed.

-The Social Enterprise Growth Grants program will provide grants to eligible established Queensland social enterprises for capability and capacity building that supports the business to scale up or adapt.
+The Social Enterprise Growth Grants program provides grants to eligible established Queensland social enterprises for capability and capacity building that supports the business to scale up or adapt.

 - supporting jobs

 - investing in skills